-Information from up to four USB devices or approx. 20,000/ tracks can be stored in the vehicle.
+The data from up to four USB devices or for approx. 26,000 tracks can be stored in the vehicle.
+If a fifth device is connected or if more than 26,000 tracks are stored, then the data of existing tracks may be deleted.